rennelongcoy/zugzwang/README.md

 # zugzwang

-A Python3-based Chess game recording system using OpenCV deployed in a Raspberry Pi.
+A Python3-based Chess game recording system using OpenCV and TensorFlow deployed in a Raspberry Pi.
+- Training

-Convolutional Neural Network model training with TensorFlow and Keras
+    - Uses a Convolutional Neural Network with TensorFlow 2 and Keras APIs.
+    - Image input size = 50x50x3 RBG image
+- Inference

-Inference via TensorFlow Lite on Raspberry Pi 2 + Logicool C922n
+    - Uses TensorFlow Lite on Raspberry Pi 2 + Logicool C922n to classify each Chess board square into three categories:
+        - A square with white piece
+        - A square with no piece
+        - A square with black piece

 ## Table of Contents